Kevin-Jay-Roberts21/mathsite/README.md

 # mathsite

-This is a Math website that I've created to help myself as well as all others interested in learning math and taking a look at my notes.
+This projcet is a website that I've created to help myself as well as all other students understand college level mathematics.
+This site contains personal notes taken from my past math classes at Utah State University.
+Furthermore, I've included other notes (in progress) on biological cell structure and research in hummingbirds and hummingbird activity/behavior.

 Author: Kevin Roberts
 Utah State University.
 Departments of Computer Science, Physics and Applied Mathematics